Together as One (festival): History

 Rival Los Angeles promoters Go ventures and Insomniac both had separate New Year's Eve festivals in 1997 called Encore and Countdown, respectively.
 In 1998, on the eve of 1999, the two promoters joined to start Together As One.
 A commemorative compilation CD was released by Moonshine Records that year.

 In 2011, after creative conflicts between the leaders of the two promoters, Insomniac announced that it would pull out of the partnership.
 The same year, Insomniac began to organize its own New Year's Eve concert at the Anaheim Convention Center known as White Wonderland.
 Go Ventures continued to organize the event on its own for 2011–12.
 However, the 2012–13 edition was abruptly cancelled, with Go Ventures citing unforeseen issues in their attempt to book the Shrine Auditorium for the event.

-In 2023 Insomniac announced the return of the event.
-It will take place in Tacoma, WA at the Tacoma Dome and will be a two day event.
-The event appears to be produced only by Insomniac.
+In 2023, Insomniac announced a one-off revival of Together as One for 2023–24; this event took place at the Tacoma Dome in Tacoma, Washington, headlined by Above & Beyond, The Chainsmokers, Seven Lions, and Tiësto among others.